-“I didn’t have any intention of making a sequel to Batman Begins and I was quite surprised to find myself wanting to do it,” Nolan told Empire Magazine.
+“I didn’t have any intention of making a sequel to Batman Begins and I was quite surprised to find myself wanting to do it,” Nolan told Empire Magazine in 2009.
 “I just got caught up in the process of imagining how you would see a character like The Joker through the prism of what we did in the first film.”

 Though other stars like Adrien Brody expressed an interest in playing the film’s key villain, Heath Ledger was the only name on Nolan’s wish list.

 “When I heard he was interested in the Joker, there was never any doubt.
 You could just see it in his eyes,” Nolan told Newsweek.
 “People were a little baffled by the choice, it’s true, but I’ve never had such a simple decision as a director.”

 5. Yes, Ledger really did keep a Joker diary.

 Because of the actor’s untimely death in January 2008, at the age of just 28, Ledger’s performance as The Joker has been somewhat mythologized by fans, so the idea that he kept a secret “Joker diary” while getting into character might sound apocryphal.
 In fact, Ledger really did make a diary while preparing to play the character.
 It included various clipped art (Alex from A Clockwork Orange figures heavily), stylized notes, and even lines from the script recopied in his own handwriting.
 In 2013, Ledger’s father Kim revealed the diary in a documentary, and noted that his son did immersive work like this for every role but “really took it up a notch” for The Joker.